Recovery With the Support of a Caring and Skilled Doctor

 - chewing tobacco, snuff

 Heroin and other opiates, cocaine, and crack cocaine are extremely addictive.
-Also sold as “street drugs” are performance-enhancing drugs (e.g., steroids,) and drugs that are medically prescribed but illegally sold include pain medications like Fentanyl.
+Also sold as “street drugs” are performance-enhancing drugs (e.g., steroids,) and drugs that are medically prescribed but illegally sold, such as pain medications like fentanyl (also known as Actiq, Duragesic, and Sublimaze.)
 These substances go by many names.
 Substances are not equally addictive and side effects of taking the substance on a regular basis vary widely.

 People from all walks of life can encounter and become dependent on an illegal drug or other substance.
-The trajectory of the addiction creates an addiction roadmap that can be helpful when Dr. Weiss works with a patient to overcome an addiction.
+The trajectory of the addiction creates an addiction roadmap, that can be helpful to discuss when Dr. Weiss works with a patient to overcome an addiction.

-Correct identification of the problem from a physical, psychological, emotional, and family/societal bases makes treatment and hope for recovery possible.
+Correct identification of the problem from a physical, psychological, emotional, and family/societal basis makes treatment and hope for recovery possible.

 Overlapping Conditions and Addictions